icebert04/icebert04.github.io/about.md

 What I never expected was people started to like my posts and articles.
 They said it is inspiring and has somewhat changed their lives.

-## Here's why I started to become Popular
+## The Day "Friendillion" became "Trending"!

-Last March, I posted an article titled "THE THING CALLED MATERIALISM" on my Facebook page.
+Last March 1,2019, I posted an article titled "THE THING CALLED MATERIALISM" on my Facebook page.
 That post went viral.
 That post reached 2,877,912 and 782,130 engagements.

-It gathered 27 thousand Likes, 3.1 thousand Comments, and 17 thousand Shares.
+It gathered 27,000 Likes, 3,100 Comments, and 17,000 Shares.
 I didn’t pay anything nor used Facebook Ads.
 Everything is organic!

 See link for reference...